-value indicates the level of theory employed in the high-level calculations (using gaussian).
-You can employ a dual-level approach, which includes a higher level to refine the energy, as shown in the following example:
+The first value is the program (g09 or goore are the possible choices) and the second indicates the level of theory employed in the high-level calculations.
+For gaussian, you can employ a dual-level approach, which includes a higher level to refine the energy, as shown in the following example:

-HighLevel ccsd(t)/6-311+G(2d,2p)//b3lyp/6-31G(d,p)
+HighLevel g09 ccsd(t)/6-311+G(2d,2p)//b3lyp/6-31G(d,p)

-Supported methods are HF, MP2 and DFT for geometry optimizations and HF, MP2, DFT and CCSD(T) for single point energy calculations.
+For gaussian, supported methods are HF, MP2 and DFT for geometry optimizations and HF, MP2, DFT and given in the FA qcore example.
+This option also allows an extra keyword: hessianmethod, which could accept the values 'analytic' or 'semianalytic'.

+CCSD(T) for single point energy calculations.